 - Windows will download and install any pending Windows 10 updates.

-Some of the older version of Windows is known to have mouse-clicking issues in Windows 10.
-Make sure you are running the latest stable Windows 10 build to fix any issues caused by a glitch in the OS.
+Mouse-clicking issues in Windows 10 are pretty common.
+Ensure you are running the latest stable Windows 10 build to fix any problems caused by a glitch in the OS.

 4. Check your mouse and third-party software